-How to Monitor Redis Database Performance
+How to Monitor Caching Database Performance

 Redis is an open source, key-value database built with an in-memory design that emphasizes speed.
 It has support for rich data types, atomic operations, and Lua scripting.